pytest-dev/pyfakefs/README.md

-After the [shutdown of Google Code](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html) was announced, [John McGehee](https://github.com/jmcgeheeiv) merged all three Google Code projects together [here on GitHub](https://github.com/jmcgeheeiv/pyfakefs) where an enthusiastic community actively supports, maintains and extends pyfakefs.
+After the [shutdown of Google Code](http://google-opensource.blogspot.com/2015/03/farewell-to-google-code.html) was announced, [John McGehee](https://github.com/jmcgeheeiv) merged all three Google Code projects together [here on GitHub](https://github.com/pytest-dev/pyfakefs) where an enthusiastic community actively supports, maintains and extends pyfakefs.
+In 2022, the repository has been transferred to [pytest-dev](https://github.com/pytest-dev) to ensure continuous maintenance.